If your house’s siding is looking dingy, you’ll need to clean your siding. So here’s how you can do it yourself without a pressure washer.

-- Be sure that the cleaning solution you are using will not harm your siding.
+- When you clean your siding, be sure that the cleaning solution you are using will not harm your siding.
 Take into account what kind of siding you have—for example, if it is wood, it may do better with a simple cleaning solution.
-Whereas something like vinyl may be more durable.
+In contrast, something like vinyl may be more durable.

 - Tackle one section at a time.
 Doing the whole house all together may be a little daunting.
 Break it into sections for a more manageable job.

 - If your siding is particularly dirty, spray it off twice before using the cleaning solution to scrub.
 You’ll get a cleaner finished product if you can remove as much dirt as possible in the rinsing stage.

 - Do not use a tough bristle brush; it can scratch your siding and leave your house looking worse than when you started.

 - Don’t perform this task in the heat of the day.
 The cleaning solution will dry too quickly if the heat is high, making it difficult to rinse off for effective cleaning.

 - Using multiple ladders, if possible, will save you the time of consistently moving ladders while cleaning.
 It may also give you safe access to various heights as you work.